ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 #### Solana (SOL)

-A Solana transaction is uniquely identified through the URI format bc-coin://ed25519/501, information shared in crypto-coin-identity UR type.
+A Solana transaction is uniquely identified through the URI format bc-coin://ed25519/501, information shared in coin-identity UR type.

 ```js
 // get the native transaction